LewisCM14/allotment/docs/docs/overview.md

 ### The Development Team

-- A personal project for a developer familiar with domain driven design, mainly using Python for server side code and modern JavaScript/TypeScript based frameworks for creating user interfaces built on top of relational databases.
+- A personal project for a developer familiar with domain driven design, mainly using Python for server side code and modern JavaScript/TypeScript based frameworks like React & Vue for creating user interfaces built on top of relational databases.
 With a strong desire to use advanced design patterns.

 - Able to working in CI/CD environments with agile delivery.
+- Able to produce their own custom components or make use of component libraries like Mui & Tailwind.

 ---